KenFM: Criticism

-Ken Jebsen and the KenFM outlet are regularly subjected to harsh criticism.
+Ken Jebsen and the KenFM outlet were regularly subjected to harsh criticism.
 During his early days after the dismissal from the RBB, he was defended by some commenters.
-For example, some authors like Evelyn Hecht-Galinski argued that criticism has "gone beyond all measures" with respect to the fact that the wider debate on the Holocaust, antisemitism and related subjects requires restraint and a high degree of decency in Germany.
-However, with KenFM mainly publishing disproved conspiracy theories, mainstream media warns of the danger of his disinformation spreading, especially in the light of serious topics such as the COVID-19 pandemic.
+For example, some authors like Evelyn Hecht-Galinski argued that criticism on Jebsen had "gone beyond all measures" with respect to the fact that the wider debate on the Holocaust, antisemitism and related subjects requires restraint and a high degree of decency in Germany.
+However, with KenFM mainly publishing disproved conspiracy theories, mainstream media warned of the danger of his disinformation spreading, especially in the light of serious topics such as the COVID-19 pandemic.

-Political scientist Markus Linden labels Ken Jebsen, who he says preaches anti-Americanism under the name KenFM.
-He argues that KenFM is characterized by "sermonic monologues or long interviews with alternative war reporters, apostates, or marginal politicians and conspiracy theorists."
-Wolfgang Storz, former chief editor of the Frankfurter Rundschau uses the term "political-journalistic Querfront network (politisch-publizistisches Querfront-Netzwerk)" in a controversial analysis for the Otto Brenner Foundation.
-Storz identifies KenFM as to be one of the protagonists "of persons and organisations who form a political-journalistic Querfront network, in which traditional Left-Right wing categories do no longer apply.
+Political scientist Markus Linden labeled Ken Jebsen, who he said preaches anti-Americanism under the name KenFM.
+He argued that KenFM is characterized by "sermonic monologues or long interviews with alternative war reporters, apostates, or marginal politicians and conspiracy theorists."
+Wolfgang Storz, former chief editor of the Frankfurter Rundschau used the term "political-journalistic Querfront network (politisch-publizistisches Querfront-Netzwerk)" in a controversial analysis for the Otto Brenner Foundation, a foundation for promotion of scientific research and knowledge.
+Storz identified KenFM as to be one of the protagonists "of persons and organisations who form a political-journalistic Querfront network, in which traditional Left-Right wing categories do no longer apply.
 The network's most striking feature is its activism against the elite", the government and the associated media (Systemmedien).